What are at-call interest rates on savings accounts?

 At-call savings account rates you can compare below

 Use our table to compare at-call savings accounts.
 Indicate your initial deposit and your monthly deposits.
 Choose the number of months you'd like to invest in and click on 'calculate'.
+While all of the accounts in our table will allow you to access your savings when you want to, in some cases you may forfeit bonus interest or other benefits by doing so.

 What is an at-call savings account?